statelyai/xstate/docs/guides/actions.md

 There are three types of actions:

-- `onEntry` actions are executed upon entering a state
+- `entry` actions are executed upon entering a state
-- `onExit` actions are executed upon exiting a state
+- `exit` actions are executed upon exiting a state
 - transition actions are executed when a transition is taken.

 These are represented in the StateNode definition: